openshift/console/frontend/packages/operator-lifecycle-manager/src/components/descriptors/README.md

 -------|-----------|------------
-Spec   | `spec/`   | References fields in the `spec` block of an object Status | `status/` | References fields in the `status` block of an object Action | `action/` | References actions that can be performed on an object
+Spec   | `spec/`   | References fields in the `spec` block of an object Status | `status/` | References fields in the `status` block of an object

 The schema for a descriptor is the same, regardless of type: